anicolas91/nest-js-tutorial/class_notes.md

 ## Intro

-Apparently nest js is really good at instance management, all you need to do is `constructor(private yourThing: YourThing)` the thing does it instead of having to manually instantiate.
+- Apparently nest js is really good at instance management, all you need to do is `constructor(private yourThing: YourThing)` the thing does it instead of having to manually instantiate.
+- It's clean, you can do things such as the controller is clean, and is only busy with the logic of requests, and the service logic is constrained to connecting to the database and such (business logic).
+-